arnhazra/lenstack/README.md

 * Nest as a framework on top of Node JS for API
 * Next JS as a framework on top of React JS for UI
-* Mongo DB as a primary & replica database
+* Mongo DB as a primary database
 * Redis for Managing user authorization, access tokens
 * Ethereum Blockchain - Polygon Testnet for Payment system and decentralized DB
 * Web3 JS for Ethereum blockchain for Web3 transactions